SolidLabResearch/solid-stream-aggregator-demo/README.md

    Now the pod will have 3 observations.

 6. Click on the `Submit remaining observations` button to submit the rest.
-   The data will be loaded up in the solid pod.
+   The data will be loaded up in the Solid pod.

-### Aggregation over the Solid pods.
+### Aggregation over the Solid pods

 Open a new instance of the terminal.